2025 Conference Program

 Rick Hartley, RHartley Enterprises

-“Debate is ongoing among many printed circuit design engineers about the use of copper pour segments in or on some layers of PCB.
+There is running debate among many design engineers about the use of copper pour segments in/on some layers of PCBs.
 Some say copper pours can increase crosstalk, change impedance of transmission lines, increase EMI, or have an impact on power delivery, etc. Others say that the opposite is true.
-This session will discuss the “real” impact, good and bad, of copper pour segments on signal layers of PCBs.
+This session will discuss the real impact – good and bad – of copper pour segments on signal layers of PCBs.

-• Reasons to put copper pours on signal layers
+• Reasons given to put copper pour on signal layers

-• Should copper pours always connect to ground?
+• Should sopper pours always connect to ground?

 • Measured impact of pours on impedance of lines